jeysi04/DS-Notation-Converter/README (1).md

            - `gcc` (C compiler)
            - `g++` (C++ compiler)
            - `make` and other development tools
       + After installation, verify GCC:
         ```sh
         gcc --version
         ```

 ### Installation
+Once your system meets the prerequisites, follow these steps to install and set up the Notation Converter CLI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>